ciribob/DCS-SimpleTextToSpeech/README.md

 **You WILL HAVE TO REAPPLY AFTER EVERY DCS UPDATE**

 ### SRS Server
-SRS Server installed and running on the same machine as
+SRS Server installed and running on the same machine as the Mission Server as the External Audio can only connect locally

 ## Usage: